pedbad/advising/README.md

 A multi-role advising portal that joins Django 5.2, Tailwind CSS 4, and the `django-tailwind`/ShadCN-inspired component kit.
 Students, advisors/teachers, and admins share one codebase while seeing role-aware dashboards, navigation, and tooling.

+Note, some issues with python 3.13 for deplotment, may use 3.12

 ---

 ## Feature Highlights